-All our students, and parents will be informed about support services available.
+All our students, and parents are informed about support services available.
 Our goal to meet the social and emotional needs of our students will begin with us identifying and communicating the needs and supports of each of our students.

-During the first week of school we will identify and provide access to well-being and mental health support for student's through our contract with DotCom Therapy.
-In addition, our Head Teacher will be provided professional development in Counseling through Montana Small Schools Alliance which will provide her tools to support the day in and day out needs of the students.
+During the first week of school or when a new student enrolls, we will identify and provide access to well-being and mental health support for students through our contract with DotCom Therapy.

+In addition, our Head Teacher attends an annual professional development in Counseling through Montana Small Schools Alliance which provides them tools to support the day in and day out needs of the students.